 Section 43B of the Bill provides for the creation of the ACI, a body corporate, and Section 43(D)(2) of the Bill states that the ACI shall undertake the following functions:

-(a) frame polices governing the grading of arbitral institutions;
+(a) frame policies governing the grading of arbitral institutions;

 (b) recognise professional institutes providing accreditation of arbitrators;